-- □ the shortages of both professional capacity and the funds required to undertake new initiatives, which are the common reality in most network secretariats; and - □ the notorious lack of interest in the Internet as a new development tool that still exists within most donor agencies.
+- the shortages of both professional capacity and the funds required to undertake new initiatives, which are the common reality in most network secretariats; and - the notorious lack of interest in the Internet as a new development tool that still exists within most donor agencies.

 In addition, there is another, deeper lying reason.
 Most research networks are firmly organized around a central, coordinating secretariat, the initiatives it undertakes, and the services it renders to its members.
-The very introduction of the Internet to support its dispersed operations represents change, and the network - both the secretariat and its
+The very introduction of the Internet to support its dispersed operations represents change, and the network-both the secretariat and its members-will have to reconsider the ways in which they have organized and are managing their information-related activities.
+From small things, like ensuring that all members start archiving electronic files in a uniform way, to a total overhaul of the secretariat's publishing work to adjust current activities to the technical requirements of the Internet.
+Change always requires extra effort from all involved and many network secretaries have learned the hard way that the transformation of members' enthusiasm for new endeavours into concrete collaborative action is often a laborious and daunting task.

 The Internet is making unstoppable headway.
 The current range of users has far outgrown the scientific community that invented it.
-Private companies, governments, multilateral organizations, political parties, churches, schools, civil society organizations and private individuals are increasingly using the Internet to disseminate information, to advertise their products and sell their services, and to retrieve information on, compare and order products.
-Sooner rather than later, North-South research networks will be urged to create a web presence, a thematic focal point and thematic gateway to the vast source of information and services scattered across tens of thousands of websites on the Internet.
-As connectivity in the South improves, the impetus to create web services may well come from the South.
-For scientists in the North, the Internet is yet another source of scientific information.
-For scientists in the South, however, it is becoming an essential tool to implement their scientific work properly, a comparatively low-cost medium to disseminate the results of their scientific work and to retrieve scientific information available in databases that are scattered around the world.
+Private companies, governments, multilateral organizations, political parties, churches, schools, civil society organizations and private individuals are increasingly using the Internet to disseminate information, to advertise their products and sell their services, and to retrieve information, compare and order products.
+Sooner rather than later, North-South research networks will be urged to create a web presence, a thematic